crystax/android-crew/README.md

 ### list

-List all available libraries, their versions and status (installed or not); future crew versions can also show if library freely available or must be payed for.
+List all available formulas, their versions and status (installed or not); future crew versions can also show if library freely available or must be payed for.